civicrm/civicrm-cxn-rpc/README.md

    called `SaveTheWhales.org`.
  * "Applications" are online properties with value-added services.
 They supplement the sites.
-There are only a few applications, and they must certified to go live.
+There are only a few applications, and they must be certified to go live.
 In the tests and comments, we will refer to an example service called `AddressCleanup.com`.
  * An arbiter ("Directory Service" and "Certificate Authority") which publishes and certifies a list of available applications.
 In the